How to Choose Educational Apps That Actually Teach

 - 2-5 years: No more than 1 hour per day of high-quality programming

-- 6 and older: Consistent limits that ensure screen time does not displace sleep, physical activity, and social interaction
+- 6 and older: Consistent limits ensuring screen time doesn't replace sleep, exercise, and real-life interaction

-These are sensible guidelines, but note what they emphasise: quality and displacement.
-The concern is not that screens emit brain-damaging radiation.
-The concern is that excessive, low-quality screen time takes time away from other important activities — outdoor play, reading, conversation, and sleep.
+These are sensible guidelines, but notice what they stress: quality and displacement.
+The worry isn't that screens emit brain-damaging radiation.
+It's that too much low-quality screen time takes away from other important things — outdoor play, reading, talking to you, and sleep.

 The Nuance the Headlines Miss

-Most of the alarming research about screen time is about passive consumption — children watching videos for hours, scrolling endlessly, or being parked in front of a screen while parents are busy.
-This type of screen time is genuinely associated with:
+Most of the scary research about screen time is about passive consumption — kids watching hours of YouTube, scrolling endlessly, or being parked in front of a screen while parents are busy.
+That type of screen time is genuinely linked to:

 - Reduced attention spans

-- Delayed language development (when it displaces conversation)
+- Delayed language development (when it replaces conversation)

 - Disrupted sleep (especially in the hour before bedtime)

-However, research on active, educational screen time tells a different story.
-A 2020 meta-analysis in JAMA Pediatrics found that educational programming and co-viewing are associated with stronger language skills in young children.
-Separately, a meta-analysis of 36 studies on educational apps found they can improve early literacy and numeracy skills in preschoolers (effect size +0.31 SD).
+But research on active, educational screen time tells a very different story.
+A 2020 meta-analysis in JAMA Pediatrics found educational programming and co-viewing are linked to stronger language skills in young children.
+Another meta-analysis of 36 studies on educational apps found they can improve early literacy and numeracy skills in preschoolers.
 The key factors were:

-- The app required active participation (not passive watching)
+- The app needed active participation (not passive watching)

 - The content was curriculum-aligned with specific learning goals

-- Sessions were short (10-20 minutes) and bounded (clear beginning and end)
+- Sessions were short (10-20 minutes) and bounded (clear start and end)

 Passive vs Active Screen Time

-Understanding this distinction is the most important concept in this entire article.
+Understanding this distinction is the most important thing in this whole guide.

 Passive Screen Time

 Your child is a consumer.
-They watch, scroll, and absorb — but they do not think, create, or make decisions.
+They watch, scroll, and absorb — but don't think, create, or make decisions.

 Examples: